 The Forensic Casebook

-This crime scene investigation book covers a series of true stories about how crimes were solved and criminals were captured with the help of information, data, and forensic evidence gathered from crime scenes.
-The book is based on a series of interviews with police and forensic specialists.
-The guide also discusses potential career paths related to criminal science.
+This book covers a series of true stories about how criminal behavior is investigated, solved and the criminals were captured with the help of information, data, and forensic evidence gathered from the scene of the crime.
+The reference book is based on a series of interviews with police and forensic specialists.
+The guide also discusses potential jobs and career paths related to criminal science.